neckman99/io/index.md

 ---
-layout: home
+layout: page
-title: Home
+title: About me
 ---

-I'm a researcher and engineer interested in hydrogels, materials science, and digital biology.
+I'm a researcher and chemical engineer interested in the future of drug delivery, polymers, and digital biology.
+Poke around here to have a look at my CV, projects, and more.